The configured API offers a way to configure a Dagster entity at definition time.

 In other cases, it's useful to partially fill out the configuration at definition time and leave

 other configurations for runtime.
-For these cases, configured
+For these cases, configured can be used as a decorator, accepting

 a function that translates from runtime config to config that satisfies the entity's config schema.